Brian Quick

-Brian Rumeal Quick (born June 5, 1989) is a former American football wide receiver that played in National Football League (NFL).
-He played college football at Appalachian State, and was drafted by the St. Louis Rams with the 1st pick in the second round of the 2012 NFL Draft.
+Brian Rumeal Quick (born June 5, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Appalachian State Mountaineers, and was selected by the St. Louis Rams with the 1st pick in the second round of the 2012 NFL draft.

-Early years
+Early life

 A native of Columbia, South Carolina, Quick attended Ridge View High School, where he was a basketball standout until switching to football only in his senior year.
 He was unrated as a football prospect by Rivals.com.